 Elmer L. Andersen was born on June 17, 1909 in Chicago, Illinois.
-One of four children, he grew up in Muskegon, Michigan, attending public schools and graduating from junior collegian 1928.
+One of four children, he grew up in Muskegon, Michigan, attending public schools and graduating from junior college 1928.
 Andersen relocated to Minneapolis and, after a year as a salesman, enrolled at the University of Minnesota.
 He graduated in 1931 with a degree in business administration.
-He was married in 1932 to Eleanor Johnson.
+He was married to Eleanor Johnson in 1932.
 In 1934, Andersen began working in sales for the H.B.
 Fuller Company in St. Paul.
 By 1941, he was president of the company.
 Andersen remained with H.B.
 Fuller as president and CEO until 1974, building it into a Fortune 500 company with a worldwide presence.
 Andersen was also involved in politics for many years, serving as a Minnesota state senator (1949-58) and as governor of Minnesota (1961-63).

 In this interview, Elmer Andersen describes the experience of managing and expanding the H.B.
 Fuller company during World War II.
 He recounts how government and military-related contracts played an important role in the company’s growth, and how wartime rationing affected business.
-He also discusses patriotism, the presidency of Franklin Delano Roosevelt, and shares a memory of the end of World War I.
+He also discusses President Franklin D. Roosevelt’s administration, American patriotism, and his memory of the end of World War I.

 World War I Armistice Day